domonda/api/README.md

 The general Domonda API is implemented using the GraphQL protocol: <http://graphql.org/>

-The only exception are file uploads which are implemented as Multipart MIME HTTP POST requests.
+The only exceptions are file uploads which are implemented as Multipart MIME HTTP POST requests.

-For interactive access and documentation use the webbased GraphiQL: <https://domonda.app/api/public/graphiql>
+For interactive access and documentation use the web-based GraphiQL: <https://domonda.app/api/public/graphiql>

-You can provide a authentication token for authenticated access to your Domonda data.
+You can provide an authentication token for authenticated access to your Domonda data.
-Without a valid token, demo data is provived by the API.
+Without a valid token, demo data is provided by the API.

-Alternatively you can use the desktop client Altair (<https://altair.sirmuel.design/>).
+Alternatively, you can use the desktop client Altair (<https://altair.sirmuel.design/>).

 ## Authentication